anthonyvigz/Graphlex/README.md

-# McGarvin-Engineering
+# Graphlex Corporation
-Responsive website for McGarvin Engineering.
+Responsive website for Graphlex Corporation.

 This website is built from scratch using HTML, CSS, JavaScript (React).